olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

   - For Data Visualization
   - Creating Key Performance Indicators(KPIs)
   - Using DAX Function to perform basic measures
 - Github for portfolio building.
  ---
  ### DATA CLEANING AND PREPARATION
   In the initial of the Data cleaning and preparation, the following actions were performed;
    - Data loading and inspection
-   - Using Excel function to calculate the Total Sales on sales Data and also Average subcription duration on customer Data.
-   - Data cleaning and formatting.
+   - Data cleaning and formatting: Duplicate were removed from rows in Excel using the filter function to search for those empty rows.
+Then, Remove Duplicate function is used to the remove duplicate.
 ---
 ###  EXPLORATORY DATA ANALYSIS
  The goal of this analysis is to produce an interactive PowerBI dashboard that highlights the following findings;